-On the night of 5 January, she goes around carrying a big hamper, or a sack, filled with candies and gifts for the kids.
-At home, children hang stockings on the mantelpiece (or shoes out of the window) so Befana could fill them with presents.
+On the night of 5 January, she goes around carrying a big hamper, or a sack, full of candies and gifts for the kids.
+At home, children hang their stockings on the mantel (or shoes out of the window) so that Befana could fill them with presents.

-If you want to find a way into an Italian woman’s heart, never say that she looks like a Befana.
-She will get really offended!
+If you want to break through the heart of an Italian woman’s heart, never say that she looks like a Befana.
+She will be greatly offended!

 Legends of La Befana

 According to a Christian legend, the Three Wise Men met the Befana on their way to Bethlehem to honor the Son of God.
-They told this old lady that they were following a Comet Star in the sky.
-They asked for more information, but she was completely uninformed about it.
+They told this elderly lady they were following a Comet Star in the sky.
+They asked for more information, but she was completely uninvolved in the matter.

-Anyway, she provided them a shelter for the night.
-She was considered the best housekeeper in the village with the most pleasant house.
-Instead, the Three Wise Men invited her to join their trip to honor baby Jesus.
-But she declined, being too busy with her housework.
+Anyway, she provided them shelter for the night.
+She was considered the best housekeeper in the village with the warmest house.
+Instead, the Magi invited her to join their trip to honor baby Jesus.
+But she declined, being too busy with her household chores.

-After the Three Magi left, she regrets and ran out in the middle of the night to find them and the Baby Jesus.
-To be sure of giving presents to the right baby, she left something for every child.
-From that moment she spends the night of 5 January bringing presents to every child in Italy.
+After the Three Magi left, she regrets it and ran out in the middle of the night to look for them and Baby Jesus.
+To make sure of giving presents to the right baby, she left something for every child.
+From then on she spends the night of January 5 bringing presents to all the children in Italy.

-Another Christian legend says that Befana was an ordinary woman with a child.
-She greatly loved him but unfortunately, he died.
-She was, of course, full of sorrow and pain.
-But after a few days, hearing about the birth of baby Jesus, she decided to visit and honor him, bringing his child’s clothes as presents.
-Jesus, noticing the pain for her loss, gave her a gift in return.
-She would have been the mother of every child in Italy.
+Another Christian legend says that Befana was an ordinary woman with a son.
+She loved him dearly but unfortunately, he died.
+Naturally, She was full of sorrow and pain.
+But after a few days, having heard about the birth of baby Jesus, she decided to visit and honor him by bringing his baby’s clothes as a gift.
+Jesus, noticing the pain of her loss, gave her a gift in return.
+She was to be the mother of all the babies in Italy.

 Childhood memories about Befana

 I have a funny memory from when I was about 5 years old.
-I remember I was waiting for the Befana staring at the night sky with my mother.
-We noticed a red light in the dark, probably was an airplane.
-But to me, that was the red light of the engine of Befana’s broomstick.
+I remember I was waiting for the Befana gazing at the night sky with my mother.
+We noticed a red light in the dark, probably an airplane.
+But to me, that was the red light from the engine of the Befana’s broomstick.
 My mother didn’t tell me the truth.
-She just confirmed my thought holding back laughs.
+She merely confirmed my thought while holding back laughter.

-Moreover, when I was a kid, I used to participate in the ritual of “Pefani”, nowadays fallen into disuse.
-Pefani was an autonomous group of kids all dressed as the Befana, generally with someone older as a leader.
-My friends and I were going around singing and playing the popular songs of the Befana.
-We wanted to collect as much money or candies as we could.
-This ritual recalls to my mind a sort of Halloween.
+Moreover, when I was a kid, I used to participate in the ritual of “Pefani”, which has fallen into disuse today.
+The Pefani was an autonomous group of boys all dressed as the Befana, generally with someone older as their leader.
+My friends and I went around singing and playing the popular Befana songs.
+We wanted to collect as much money or candies as possible.
+This ritual reminds me of a kind of Halloween.

 Celebrating La Befana in Tuscany

-In Tuscany, the Befana is still a really relevant feast day.
-It is like a second Christmas, and originally it was more important than Santa Claus.
-To follow, I tell you a few Tuscan traditions connected to La Befana.
+In Tuscany, the Befana is still a highly cherished holiday.
+It is like a second Christmas.
+Indeed, she was originally more important than Santa Claus.
+Below, I tell you about some Tuscan traditions related to La Befana.

 Baking Befanini Cookies

-To discover other food cravings of the Tuscan Christmas tradition, have a look at the post about the Christmas cakes of Tuscany.
+To discover other food cravings of the Tuscan Christmas tradition, have a look at the post below.

 Montignoso, the Village of Befana